-This blog series on women working undercover during the world wars highlights a few of the stories that inspired me while writing At the Table of Wolves which deals with the anti-fascist career of Kim Tavistock in the years leading up to WWII.
+This blog series on women working undercover during the world wars highlights a few of the stories

 SOE was always on the lookout for fluent French speakers, and Szabo came to their attention because she had been active with Britain’s Auxiliary Territorial Service in an anti-aircraft battery.
 Just 5’3″ her diminuitive size raised concerns when she was interviewed.
 But Szabo had always been athletic, and upon induction into SOE, took training in parachuting, weapons, and demolition.

 Scattered throughout the UK were sites specializing in different skills that undercover operatives would need on the Continent.
 Szabo started her training at Arisaig House in the Scottish Highlands, specializing in commando-type skills such as silent killing, weapons, and sabotage.
 Shortly before D-Day she went to “finishing school” at Beaulieu, Hampshire where the intelligence service trained people to operate as undercover agents, including escape, evasion, uniform recognition and cyrptography.